freeorion/freeorion/README.md

 minimum resolution of at least *800x600*.

-Recent releases of FreeOrion require at least *Windows 8.1* or later, *Mac OSX 10.9* or later or any reasonably recent Linux distribution on x86 compatible processors, such as *Ubuntu 18.04 or 20.04*.
+Recent releases of FreeOrion require at least *Windows 8.1* or later, *macOS 10.12* or later or any reasonably recent Linux distribution on x86 compatible processors, such as *Ubuntu 18.04 or 20.04*.
 Other operating systems and architectures have reported to be working by users, but are not actively supported by the FreeOrion project.